SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/follow-up/resend.md

 # Resend your mailing

-If, after looking at the results of your mailing, you notice that a lot of the email addresses have bounced, this means these contacts did not receive your mailing.
+If, after looking at the results of your mailing, you notice that a lot of the email addresses have [bounced][1], this means these contacts did not receive your mailing.
 After you have handled the bounced emails, it is a good idea to resend your mailing.

 There are two ways you can resend your mailing.